Since it’s World Mental Health day I thought I would write about how wild anxiety is.

 I feel like pulling her shoulders through the little hole in the glass partition between us and demanding how she would even know.
 I just ask her politely instead.

 “You’re walking and talking right now, I think you will make it”, she says, unconvincingly.

 This was the opposite.
 This was the most urgent, painful and extreme feeling I’ve ever had in my life.
-This was scarier than fracturing my spine.
-Fracturing my spine was a complete laugh compared to this situation.
+This was scarier than fracturing a part of my spine.
+Fracturing a part of my spine was a complete laugh compared to this situation.

 At this point I’m still confused.
 Panic attacks last a few minutes at most.
 I’ve seen other people have panic attacks where they were hyperventilating and just thought maybe their coping mechanisms were not working that night.

 I had ominously stood over them with a glass of water in hand, unsure of how to help.
 I had never heard of physical panic attacks that lasted hours, I didn’t understand.